w3c-fedid/FedCM/README.md

 }
 ```

+The IDP also gets the opportunity to inform the browser if it needs to walk the user through a custom IDP-specific flow to pick accounts, create accounts and / or reauthenticate.

 The browser also makes an assessment of the privacy policies the IDP follows.

 We believe a combination of strategies are going to be involved, but it seems hard to escape some form of agreement on policy, specifically because of server-side / out-of-band collusion where browsers aren't involved.
 So, as a starting point, this strawman proposal starts with a mechanism and convention that allows IDPs to explicitly acknowledge certain service agreements.